Enabling you to operate a crypto business in the UK by registering with the Financial Conduct Authority.

 iii.
 Tracing the customer’s IP address, and,

 iv.
-Requesting data relating to transaction and trading history.
+Requesting data relating to transactions and trading history.

 c.
 Blockchain analysis